thomasthaddeus/GHPagesJekyll/_posts/2023-07-03-CTF-competitions.md

+---
+title: Blog Post #1 - {% assign date %}
+theme: jekyll-theme-midnight
+permalink: _posts/2023-07-03-CTF-competitions.md
+---

-# Blog Post #1: Beginner's Guide to Cybersecurity Capture The Flag Competitions
+## Beginner's Guide to Cybersecurity Capture The Flag Competitions

 The world of cybersecurity is always evolving and challenging, offering opportunities for continuous learning and growth.
 One particularly effective and exciting method for honing your skills in this field is by participating in cybersecurity Capture The Flag (CTF) competitions.
 Cybersecurity CTFs are essentially hacking competitions designed to challenge and educate participants on real-world scenarios and security issues.